Ivan-Johnson/GeneticProgramming/README.md

     | X X   X     X       X X X X X X X X X X |
      -----------------------------------------

-A visualization of an ant following the crumbs can be seen in [this YouTube video](https://youtu.be/cAMlH9y2bdk)
+A well trained ant can be seen successfully exploring this map in [this YouTube video](https://youtu.be/cAMlH9y2bdk)

-The only information that the ant receives is whether or not the tile directly in front of it contains food.
-Based on its current state and its input, the ant changes its state and takes an action (either turning nintey degrees in one direction, or advancing a single tile and consuming the food there, if there is any).
+The finite state machines controlling each ant is stored as a 2D array, indexed by the ant's current state and whether or not there is a breadcrumb in the tile directly in front of it.
+The values in a given cell determine what action the ant should take and what state it should change to.

+Two ants can produce two offspring by selecting a random contiguous region of the matrix and swapping those values between the two ants.

 ## Setup